Search

 Singh found guilty after killing three in Victorian crash

-The Victorian County Court has heard Gurwinder Singh, 25, lost control of his Ford Falcon after overtaking a semi-trailer before crashing into a VW Golf, driven by Basil Rehe, 55.
+In the Victorian County Court, it was revealed that Gurwinder Singh, 25, lost control of his Ford Falcon after he attempted to overtake a semi-trailer, crashing into a VW Golf that was being driven by 55-year-old Basil Rehe.

-Singh was speeding, overtaking several vehicles and driving in a grossly negligent fashion before the crash.
+Before the crash, Singh exhibited reckless behavior by speeding, overtaking multiple vehicles, and driving in a grossly negligent manner.

-Today the County Court jury found Singh, of Murrumbeena, guilty on three charges of culpable driving causing death and three of negligently causing serious injury.
+A jury in the County Court today found Singh, of Murrumbeena, guilty on three counts of culpable driving resulting in death and three counts of negligently causing serious injury.

 by John Jackson